 Promoting the Power of Peaceful Relationships

-Later this year Cord will launch its new organisational strategy, 'Promoting the Power of Peaceful Relationships', and we need your help.
+We are launching our new organisational strategy, 'Promoting the Power of Peaceful Relationships', and we need your help!
 The strategy will enable us to strengthen relationships between communities and governments in closed societies, tackling poverty and supporting human rights.

 We expect the launch and integration of our new strategy to take approximately four months to complete.